cool-RR/cute-wing-stuff/README.markdown

     nose.selector.Selector.wantFile = \
                        types.MethodType(wantFile, None, nose.selector.Selector)

+Specify `line_offset` to slash a line different from the one that the caret is on.
+For example, `line_offset=-1` would slash the previous line.

+Specify `at_caret=True` to use the current caret position as the slashing point, rather than finding one automatically.

-Suggested key combination: `Alt-Insert L`
+Suggested key combination: `Alt-Insert L` for default arguments, `Alt-Insert Shift-L` for line_offset=-1, and `Alt-Insert Ctrl-L` for at_caret=True.

 ## start-debug-with-preset-args ##